vbookshelf/Thumb-Drive-App-Concept/README.md

 ## How to apply the TDA approach to your own offline AI app

-To convert your AI app to a TDA, I suggest that you collaborate with Claude 4.6 Sonnet.
-It's free.<br>
+To convert your AI app to a TDA, I suggest that you collaborate with Claude 4.6 Sonnet.<br>
 You need to clearly state your goal and give the AI as much context as possible.

 During the discussion you should do the following: